hydroper-com/docs/misc/company-log.md

 ## 2013

-After a personal problem in the ending of 2013, I handed out the Klaider Klai channel at YouTube and created a new Google account called *Hydroper*, inspired by the Xbox game title Hydro Thunder, a game I was played for a short time around 2013.
+After a personal problem in the ending of 2013, I handed out the Klaider Klai channel at YouTube and created a new Google account called *Hydroper*, inspired by the Xbox game title Hydro Thunder, a game I played for a short time around 2013.

 Hydroper had a YouTube channel with miscellaneous contents, however it was personally permanently deleted by me as of the 2022 year.